unrolled/render/README.md

 ~~~

 ### Character Encodings
-The `render.Render` will automatically set the proper Content-Type header based on which function you call.
+Render will automatically set the proper Content-Type header based on which function you call.
 See below for an example of what the default settings would output (note that UTF-8 is the default, and binary data does not output the charset):
 ~~~ go
 // main.go
 package main